sarayd/coding-challenge/README.md

 We wish to build a client for the platform described above.

 Build a functional, standalone React app that displays a set of conversations, each with a series of messages between two parties.
 Assume the person viewing the app is one of the participants in each conversation.
 The basic requirements are to be able to view the list of conversations with others, search for a given conversation by the other person's name (exact match is sufficient), view the messages of a selected conversation in-order, compose a new message (plain text is sufficient), and "send" a new message (storing the message in-memory and having it appear in the interface is sufficient).
+Supporting multiple users (care managers) is out of scope.

 While you are free to store outgoing messages in-memory, please use the below API endpoints to fetch the set of existing conversations and messages.
 Each conversation has an unread count, which you must display somewhere in the interface.
 Conversations should be displayed in descending order of their last message's timestamp.